kitsunekyo/openbim-ifc-playground/docs/filesystemapi.md

 This will create the directory structure like `/serve/18b23d46-64eb-4848-b649-7ce43ec7bf92 ` locally, with all the converted.

-You will then have to copy them manually to a location to serve them from.
+You will then have to manually start a static file server.

 ##### 3.(b).1 Convert IFC file to tiles